 Why Online Retailers Offer Free Shipping

 One of the major challenges faced by e-commerce business owners is how much to charge for shipping products to customers.
 In the competitive world of online retail, shipping costs are a significant complication when striving to offer the best prices without losing product quality, customer satisfaction, or seller’s income.
-Shipping is the #1 reason for shopping cart abandonment and in the last year alone there was over $4 trillion worth of merchandise left unpurchased in online shopping carts.
+Shipping is the #1 reason for shopping cart abandonment and in 2014 alone there was over $4 trillion worth of merchandise left unpurchased in online shopping carts.

 For online retailers, this is a constant struggle.
 Should they offer online free shipping or should they charge an additional fee?